Arghya-1121/music.nvim/README.md

 ## Description

-Music Controls is a Neovim plugin that allows you to easily control your favorite music players from within Neovim.
+Music is a Neovim plugin that allows you to easily control your favorite music players from within Neovim.
 The plugin basically acts as a wrapper around `playerctl`, a command-line utility that can control media players.
-This makes almost any music player compatible with Music Controls, ranging from Spotify to VLC, etc.
+This makes almost any music player compatible with Music, ranging from Spotify to VLC, etc.

-I created Music Controls to make it more convenient and efficient to control my music player while working within Neovim.
+I created Music to make it more convenient and efficient to control my music player while working within Neovim.
 Instead of constantly switching workspaces or opening a terminal to control my music player, I can use this plugin to do it all within Neovim.
 You might say that I'm lazy, some say I'm not 😉!

-I hope that others who have similar needs will find Music Controls useful as well.
+I hope that others who have similar needs will find Music useful as well.

 ## Installation